 Those who need to confirm unblocking files one by one can add -Confirm option along with the command.
 It will then prompt you for each file.
 If you choose yes, then it will unblock the file, else it will move to the next.

 It comes in very handy when you download a file from the Internet and then share it with somebody else.
-The data remain locked, and they will be able to rename the file unless it is unlocked.
-You can use this command to unlock all the files, and then send it.
+The data remains locked, and they can only rename the file if it is unlocked.
+You can use this command to unlock all the files and then send them.

-I hope the post was easy to follow, and you were able to unblock multiple files or bulk files downloaded from the Internet.
+I hope the post was easy to follow and that you were able to unblock multiple or bulk files downloaded from the Internet.

 How can I get all DLL files?